dimgametv/PrepSTENO-Windows/README.md

 ## 📬 Contact

-For feedback or suggestions, please reach out to me at heysharvi@gmail.com OR https://t.me/heysharvi.
+For feedback or suggestions, please reach out to me at prepsteno@gmail.com OR https://t.me/heysharvi.

 ---

-**PrepSTENO** is made with ❤️ in Haryana BY · Akshar Chaudhary ·
+**PrepSTENO** is made with ❤️ in Haryana By · Akshar Chaudhary ·